 Assignability of Awards.
 Except as provided below, no grant or award under the LTIP may be transferred, assigned, pledged, alienated or otherwise transferred, assigned or encumbered, except in the event of death or pursuant to a qualified domestic relations order as defined by the Code or the Employee Retirement Income Security Act.
 The Committee, in its discretion, may permit the transfer of any grant or award under the LTIP, other than incentive stock options and SARs related thereto, to members of an employee's or independent contractor's immediate family, any trust for the benefit of such family members, and/or partnership comprised of family members.
 An option, to the extent it is vested and exercisable, will become transferable on or after an employee's termination of employment if (i) the former employee assumes an office or position with a federal, state or local government or agency (whether by employment, appointment or election, and whether legislative, executive, judicial or administrative) and (ii) following a written request to the Committee identifying the office or position and the basis for the requested determination, the Committee determines, in its discretion, that by reason of the former employee's holding of such office or position, the holding or exercise of the option or acquisition, holding or voting of our common stock due to exercise of the option is, or is likely to, (x) be prohibited or restricted by law, regulation or order, or (y) give rise to or result in an actual or potential conflict of interest, disqualification or similar impediment in or to the exercise of the duties and responsibilities or such office or position.
-As a condition of any transfer, the employee or independent contractor and the transferee will be required to enter into an agreement with the Committee pursuant to which the employee agrees to satisfy his or her applicable income and employment tax obligations and the transferee agrees to be bound by such terms and conditions as the Committee deems necessary or by law.
-However, no amendment shall (i) be effective prior to its approval by the shareholders to the extent such approval is required by applicable legal or exchange requirements or (ii) adversely affect the rights of a participant with respect to awards granted prior to the date of the amendment.
+As a condition of any transfer, the employee agrees to satisfy his or her applicable income and employment tax obligations and the transferee agrees to be bound by such terms and conditions as the Committee deems necessary or appropriate.